solana-developers/solana-cookbook/docs/references/offline-transactions.md

       content: Solana Cookbook | Sending Offline Transactions
   - - meta
     - name: description
       content: After signing the Offline Transaction, anyone can broadcast it on the network.
-Learn more about Sending Offline Transactions and Recipes at The Solana cookbook.
+Learn more about Sending Offline Transactions and references at The Solana cookbook.
   - - meta
     - name: og:description
       content: After signing the Offline Transaction, anyone can broadcast it on the network.
-Learn more about Sending Offline Transactions and Recipes at The Solana cookbook.
+Learn more about Sending Offline Transactions and references at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png